AirborneDiseaseRisksInstitute/mamaair/README.md

 | 27 May 2026 | v3.0 | 30 | Internal test | Stable tracking, local storage, daily tasks, notifications, and guidance updates. |
 | 08 Aug 2026 | **v3.2** | **31** | **Latest test APK** | Current internal Android test build. |

-> The 2025 entries are a reconstruction because the former GitHub account was replaced and its build history is not available here.
-APKs in this table are internal testing builds, not Play Store releases.
+> We no longer have access to the GitHub account that held the earlier build records, so the 2025 entries have been reconstructed and clearly marked as estimates.
+These APKs are shared for internal testing only; they are not Play Store releases.

 ## Development setup

-**Requirements:** Node.js 20+, Java 17, Android Studio/SDK for Android, and Xcode/CocoaPods for iOS.
+Want to run MamaAir locally?
+You will need Node.js 20+, Java 17, Android Studio with the Android SDK, and—if you are working on iOS—Xcode and CocoaPods.

 ```bash
 npm install
 npm start
 ```

-In a second terminal, run one of the following:
+Then open a second terminal and choose the platform you need:

 ```bash
 npm run android